Aide-de-camp: Japan

 From 1896 until the end of World War II, the emperors of Japan had army and naval aides-de-camp.

 Portugal

 The president, as commander-in-chief of the Portuguese armed forces, is served by three aides-de-camp, one from the Portuguese Army, one from the Portuguese Navy and one from the Portuguese Air Force.
 These aides-de-camp integrate the Presidential Military Household.

-Portuguese aides-de-camp never stay for more than one presidential term, i.e. five years, after which the return to their respective branches.
+Portuguese aides-de-camp never stay for more than one presidential term, which is five years in duration, after which the return to their respective branches.

-In the absence of any regulations on the exact functions pertaining aides-de-camp in Portugal, those who President Jorge Sampaio in the performance of his official duties, prepared a document with the "description of the position of aides-de-camp to the President of the Republic", which has become a reference to those beginning their functions and also as a reference for the Presidencies of the Republic in countries with friendly diplomatic relations with Portugal.

-Portuguese aides-de-camp will perform the following duties when serving the Portuguese President: